sauerm1/RetracTable/README.md

 ## `onRowClick`

 Pass a function to the `onRowClick` prop and it will be executed when a row is clicked on.
-The row that is clicked on will be passed as an object to your function's first argument
+The row that is clicked on will be passed as an object to your function's first argument.
+You can also tab through the rows and use the enter key to trigger the onRowClick function.

 - required: `false`
 - default: `null`